juliaolivieri/COMP_162_2024/lecture14/classwork14.md

 1. Assign `b` minus 1 as `d`.
 1. Test whether `d` is greater than 2.
 1. The Python Standard Library includes a module random containing a function `randint()`.
 Given two integers, `randint()` will contain an integer in that range.
 For example, `randint(1,6)` will return an integer between 1 and 6 (inclusive).
 Use this function to find a random number between 0 and 36.
-1. (Challenge) What happens when you set a random seed with the `seed()` function before running `randint()`?
+1. What happens when you set a random seed with the `seed()` function before running `randint()`?
 Why might this function be useful? https://docs.python.org/3/library/random.html